ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Default Value: `install`

 **Action Details:**
-- **backup**: Creates a complete backup including database data and optionally Kubernetes resources (secrets, certificates, CRs)
+- **backup**: Creates a complete backup including database data and Kubernetes resources (secrets, certificates, CRs)
+- **backup_database**: Creates a complete backup including database data only
 - **restore**: Performs a full restore by recreating the MongoDB instance from backup resources and then restoring database data
 - **restore_database**: Restores only the database data to an already running MongoDB instance without touching instance resources